Graduates - Class of 2020

-Our graduation ceremonies will now take place on Monday 8th March 2021.
+Our graduation ceremonies will now take place on Friday 3rd September 2021 (Class of 2020) and Friday 17 September 2021 (Class of 2021).
 Please find below useful information on what to expect on the day.

 There will be photo studios set up in the ICC on the day of the ceremonies and you can have a photo taken (alone, with fellow students, or with your family).
 A photograph of you crossing the stage will also be available via the William Northam website.

 University College Birmingham's marketing department will also be taking photos and videos on the day, which will be used for social media updates and future marketing campaigns.
 If you don't want a photo or video of you taken, please let a member of the team know.
 An online gallery of photos will be made available in the next few days after the event.

 Live streaming of the graduation ceremonies will be available on the day.
 Please subscribe to our YouTube channel to be notified when the event starts.

 Ceremonies are celebratory occasions where graduates want to look their best for family, friends and photographs.
 All students are required to wear academic dress, also known as a cap and gown, and are advised to wear smart clothing underneath their academic dress.